 - Once cooked, remove bacon to a paper towel-lined plate to let it drain.
 Discard all but 1 tbsp or so of the bacon fat, then add chopped onion, carrots, and celery.
 Cook for 3-4 minutes, and then add the minced garlic.

 - Cook for another 1-2 minutes, then add the Add the salt, smoked paprika, pepper, coriander, and chili powder..
 Add the tomato paste and stir it into the vegetables and let it saute for 1-2 minutes.

 - With the Instant Pot still on "Saute", pour in about 1/3 cup of the beef broth and scrape up any browned bits stuck to the bottom of the Instant Pot.
 Add in the remaining beef broth, water, diced tomatoes, lentils, and about half of the cooked bacon and give everything a stir.

 - Press the "Keep Warm/Cancel" button to shut the Saute function off.
 Close and lock the lid on the Instant Pot, ensuring the pressure release valve is set to "sealing".

-- Press the "Manual" button and adjust the time using the "+" or "-" buttons to 15 minutes.
+- Press the "Manual" button (which I believe became "Pressure Cook" on newer IP models) and adjust the time using the "+" or "-" buttons to 15 minutes.
 The Instant Pot will take 10-15 minutes to pressurize, during which time you may hear hissing.
 "15" minutes will appear on the display when it's pressurized and cooking begins.